Compare

 |---|---|---|

-| Base plan (5 seats) | Growth tier, flat $149/mo (up to 10 seats) | Growth — $59/seat/mo annual × 5 = $295/mo source |
+| Base plan (5 seats) | Growth tier, flat $149/mo (up to 10 seats) | Professional, $65/seat/mo annual x 5 = $325/mo source |

-| AI quality / agent coaching | Basic analytics included; deeper QA on roadmap | Smart QA — +$20/seat/mo × 5 = $100/mo, available on Growth tier and above as an add-on source |
+| AI quality / agent coaching | Basic analytics included; deeper QA on roadmap | Smart QA, +$20/seat/mo x 5 = $100/mo on Starter/Professional, included on Enterprise source |

-| CRM (accounts, opportunities, lifecycle) | Included on Growth | Not included — integrate with HubSpot, Salesforce, or Pipedrive separately source |
+| CRM (accounts, opportunities, lifecycle) | Included on Growth | Not included, integrate with HubSpot, Salesforce, or Pipedrive separately source |

-| Automation flows | Included — unlimited flows / 10K runs on Growth | Rules-based automation included on Growth and up source |
+| Automation flows | Included, unlimited flows on Growth | Rules-based automation included on Professional and up source |

-| Monthly total (5-seat team, Autopilot at 500 resolutions, Smart QA) | $149/mo | ~$840/mo before a CRM, before Copilot, before Premier features |
+| Monthly total (5-seat team, Professional + Copilot + Smart QA + Autopilot at ~500 resolutions) | $149/mo | ~$970/mo before a CRM, before Smart CSAT, before Enterprise features |

 A few notes on reading this table:

-- Hydra tiers are locked: Starter $49 / Growth $149 / Scale $399.
+- Hydra tiers are locked: Starter $49 (500 bot conversations/mo, $0.35/conversation overage) / Growth $149 (2,000 bot conversations/mo, $0.25 overage) / Scale $399 (8,000 bot conversations/mo, $0.18 overage).
 14-day trial, card up front, auto-charges Growth on day 15.
 30-day money-back guarantee.
 No permanent free tier.

 Price is the proof point, not the pitch.
 The real question is whether you want one object graph or four line items synced together.